 Does Vasectomy affect Ejaculation?

-Some people have a misconception or a misleading information that the ability to ejaculate satisfactorily can get affected after undergoing the vasectomy.
+Some people have a misconception or misleading information that the ability to ejaculate satisfactorily can get affected after undergoing the vasectomy.
 Well, this completely wrong.
 Vasectomy is just a surgical procedure of blocking the transmission of sperms in the semen to avoid pregnancy.
 There is nothing involved in this procedure that affects the sex-related ability of a person in any way.

 Given below are few points that are usually discussed before or after vasectomy and are baseless.
 Let us give you an explanation of these few questions.